 Writing and editing

 Now that the user is able to log in, he or she just wants to write posts or pages and add images.
 Posts or pages.
 Explain the difference.
 If the client doesn’t want to add news articles (posts), explain that dynamic content really helps the website’s rankings in Google.
 Besides that, regular posting will also make sure the client visits the website itself on a frequent basis.
-That will help keeping the website up to date, of course.
+That will help to keep the website up to date, of course.
 Your job in this is to make sure there is a news or blog page that will display the blog posts in WordPress › Settings › Reading:

 “My customer still doesn’t want a news section on his website.”
 Consider it a service to set this up anyway.
 It’s a minute’s work.
 I have seen agencies charge hundreds of dollars to create a news section that is just two templates in WordPress.
 Especially when you’re creating a child theme, this is a no-brainer to me.